 EIDR allows economic operators to release goods to a customs procedure using a simplified data set via an entry in their electronic commercial records.
 The contents of the declaration must be available for customs to inspect at the time it is made.

 In order for the goods to even leave a country, the carrier must lodge an ENS (sometimes called a 'safety and security declaration') with customs at the first place of arrival within the customs territory to let HMRC know which goods are bring carried.
 The ENS must be lodged within certain time limits.
 For example, if sea transport is used, an ENS needs to be filed by the ship 24 hours before the goods are scheduled to be loaded.
+More information can be found here.

 The name of a type of movement certificate (a form of certificate of origin) which can be issued within the EU to prove that goods are of EU origin, and therefore qualify for a preferential rate of duty when imported (see "Preferential Trade" below).
 The form must be stamped by a Chamber of Commerce or customs authority, but the exporter must demonstrate that the goods meet the required conditions of origin.